HowToKnowHub/howtoknow.se/training/collaborativeDecisionMaking.md

 # Collaborative Decision-Making Workshop

-**Unlock Effective Team Decisions with Practical, Actionable Strategies!** 🤝

-Strong decision-making is the cornerstone of successful teams.
+**Unlock Effective Team Decisions with Practical, Actionable Strategies!** 🤝 Strong decision-making is the cornerstone of successful teams.
 However, many teams struggle to move beyond theoretical knowledge and basic approaches to implement real, impactful change.
-Our workshop is designed to bridge this gap by providing practical, actionable strategies that address your team's specific needs and challenges.

-I'm Patrik, and I specialize in equipping organisations and teams with the tools and techniques needed for **Collaborative Decision-Making**.
-Drawing from my experience as an Engineering Manager and agile coach, I've developed a half-day, 1-day, or 2-day in-house workshop focused on delivering practical, actionable strategies.
+This hands-on workshop is available as a flexible in-house program (half-day, full-day, or comprehensive two-day format) tailored specifically for software development teams.
+We blend practical theory with interactive exercises that address your team's unique challenges.
+Participants leave equipped with concrete strategies to immediately enhance collective decision-making processes, driving both innovation and stronger team cohesion.
+The techniques learned create lasting impact—transforming how your organization collaborates on critical choices that affect product quality, team dynamics, and business outcomes.

+## About Your Facilitator
+Hi, I'm Patrik - an experienced Engineering Manager and Agile Coach with a passion for building software organizations that excel in both product delivery and people development.
+Among my extensive toolkit for organizational excellence, I've cultivated deep expertise in **Collaborative Decision-Making** frameworks, helping teams navigate complex challenges with confidence and clarity.

 ## What Your Team Will Learn